Help For Those Clearing Out A Hoarder’s House

 The UK’s Leading Compulsive Hoarding Clearance Specialists

 If you have the task of clearing out a hoarders house and cleaning if the sufferer is still alive and living in the property, or sadly they may be deceased, in either case we are able to help.
-As team leader and company owner Jeffrey Avery is now one of the countries leading authorities in all matters relating to compulsive hoarding, as well as providing physical and psychological support for OCD or hoarding sufferers together with their families and friends.
+As team leader and company owner Jeffrey Avery is now one of the countries leading authorities in all matters relating to compulsive hoarding, as well as providing physical and psychological support for OCD or hoarding sufferers together with their families and friends with the utmost sensitivity.

 Jeffrey Avery and Theresa Rickard are de-cluttering specialists and together Jeffrey and Teresa have worked all over the country and carried out countless hoarded house clearances in London, Surrey and the home counties for affected individuals, local authorities, private clients and law firms in many extreme and diverse cases of hoarding.
 We are the only company in the country that are able to offer hands on service, delivered with understanding, care for the sufferer, advice, physical and psychological support and above all total client discretion.